Tijani-Dia/dj-tracker/README.md

 All documentation is in the "docs" directory and online at https://tijani-dia.github.io/dj-tracker/

-## Development phase
+## Development phase - Contributing

 `dj-tracker` is in [alpha phase](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha).

-## Contributing

-The best way you can help, at this stage, is to install it and report bugs you'll encounter.

-Feature requests, PRs and feedbacks are welcome.
+You can help a lot by [reporting bugs](https://github.com/Tijani-Dia/dj-tracker/issues/new) you'll encounter.
+Feature requests, PRs or/and any feedback are also welcome.